-2.4.1.1 ACCORDING TO CATEGORY
+2.4.1.1 According to category

-- Teachers exclusively engaged in regulated education - Teachers who provide classes of regulated education although they participate in other tasks; such as management, extracurricular or complementary activities... - Complementary services personnel (dining room, transport, residence, child care...) - Other personnel of the centre (directors who do not work as teachers, administrative and general service personnel, or of extracurricular or complementary activities...)
+- Teachers who are exclusively dedicated to teaching regulated education - Teachers who provide classes of regulated education although they participate in other tasks; such as management, extracurricular or complementary activities... - Complementary services personnel (dining room, transport, residence, child care...) - Other personnel of the centre (directors who do not work as teachers, administrative and general service personnel, or of extracurricular or complementary activities...)